inbo/wmh-analysis/README.md

 #### MH-resampled-23092017.csv

-Belgian and Dutch tracking data downloaded from the UvA-BiTS database on September 23, 2017.
+Belgian and Dutch tracking data downloaded from the UvA-BiTS database on September 23, 2017 (also available on Movebank and Zenodo, see above).

 Fields: